Best Air Fryers of 2023: Reviews of Top Air Fryers

 WHAT’S THE BEST AIR FRYER?

-Different Styles of Air Fryers (Models or Categories)
+Different Styles (Models or Categories)

-- Basket/Bucket Style – Food is added to a basket or a “bucket” and then air fried with a hot circulating fan on top.
+Basket/Bucket Style – Food is added to a basket or a “bucket” and then air fried with a hot circulating fan on top.
 Bucket styles have one main compartment and has an insert that keeps the food slightly elevated, allowing grease and oils to drip to the bottom.
 Some basket styles have a handled basket that actually separates from the main bucket.
 This basket is what keeps the food separated from the oil drippings.
 This is the most common style where recipes will say “shake” because the basket/bucket allows you to do that.

-- Oven, Rack or Countertop Style – These are normally larger than basket styles and usually have wire shelves to cook foods in 2-3 layers.
+Oven, Rack or Countertop Style – These are very similar to “toaster oven” looks.
+They’re normally larger than basket styles and usually have wire shelves to cook foods in 2-3 layers.
 These interior styles are laid out similar to your regular ovens, only difference is that they are much smaller.
 These styles allow you to cook more food or different foods on the racks.
 Because the heating element is on top, the top rack gets the most heat so what ever you cook on the top rack cooks and crisps quicker than the bottom racks.
 If you want more even cooking on all the racks, you have to rotate the racks often to the bottom can be switched to the top and vice versa.
 There’s no “shaking” the food with these models.
 You have to pull out the rack, then flip the food.

 Hybrid Styles (pressure cooker/air fryer combo in one unit) – These are usually the largest of all the units because they have two different cooking elements.
 There’s a pressure cooker feature and air fryer heating element all in the same appliance.
 It’s great if you want to cook something in the pressure cooker that normally doesn’t crisp, then use the air fryer element to finish it off.

-- Halogen Air Fryers – These models have a top heating element with a handle that covers the main glass cooking compartment.
+Halogen Air Fryers – These models have a top heating element with a handle that covers the main glass cooking compartment.
 It’s heated halogen light that circulates starting from the top heating element.
 The hot circulating heat then cooks the food in the large glass bowl.
 You can’t “shake” the food in these models.
 You have to flip the food.
 Yes, you can cook a whole turkey in them.
 Here’s our detailed whole turkey recipe and write up.

-- Air fryer lids– The newest toy to the air fryer world.
-You can your existing pressure cooker and these air fryer lids fit on top.
+Air fryer lids– The newest toy to the air fryer world.
+You can use your existing pressure cooker and these air fryer lids to fit on top.
 These lids make it easy to air fry food or crisp food that was cooked in your pressure cooker.
 They’re a convenient way of adding an air fryer feature to your cooking without having to invest in a dedicated air fryer.
 If you’re limited on space and are already a fan of pressure cooking, these lids are great.

 Read this first: Our–> Helpful “What is Air Frying?”
 Guide when you make the purchase!